PartlySaneStudios/partly-sane-skies/pages/features/list.md

 Instead of the normal noteblocks, there is now the option to use computer generated, discord sounds or even live instruments to play sounds such as Skyblock music and sound effects.

-### Worm Warning

-When you are mining in the Crystal Hollows and a worm or Scatha spawns, you get a message on screen, along with a sound, warning you that a worm has spawned.

 ### Location Banner

 When switching to a new location region on skyblock, an MMO RPG style banner will appear, informing you that you have switched to a new region.